Xilinx/PYNQ/docs/source/getting_started.rst

 Once your board is setup, to connect to Jupyter Notebooks open a web browser and navigate to:

-  * http://192.168.2.99:9090 If your board is connected to a computer via a static IP address
+  * http://192.168.2.99 If your board is connected to a computer via a static IP address

-  * http://pynq:9090 if your board is connected to a router or network

 If your board is configured correctly you will be presented with a login